 - In the conclusion

-At the end of her song, Julie Andrews affirms, “When you know the notes to sing, you can sing most anything.”
-While knowing which target keywords to include in your SEO-friendly blog posts can be empowering and open many opportunistic doors, I offer a couple of words of caution:
+Well, while knowing which target keywords to include in your SEO-friendly blog posts is essential, I want to offer just a couple of words of caution:

 As you can see, aside from the “People also ask” suggestions, none of the results on the first page are blog posts.